Leon0824/ExcelMerger/README.md

 ExcelMerger merges Excel files:

-- Merges multiple sheets to one sheet.
+- Merges multiple sheets to one sheet
 - Merges multiple workbooks to one workbook

 ## License